 “The Rainforest Alliance works to conserve biodiversity and improve livelihoods by promoting and evaluating the implementation of the most globally respected sustainability standards in a variety of fields.
 Through RA-Cert, the Rainforest Alliance’s auditing division, we provide our forestry, agriculture and carbon/climate clients with independent and transparent verification, validation and certification services based on these standards, which are designed to generate ecological, social and economic benefits.”

-Basically, the Rainforest Alliance certified seal means that they meet environmental, social, and economic sustainability standards and that they are improving each year.
+The Rainforest Alliance certified seal means that they meet environmental, social, and economic sustainability standards and that they are improving each year.
 The seal makes it easy for consumers to spot products that they may wish to support as an easy way to make a difference.
 Read more at Shop The Frog.

 I had the opportunity to attend a press trip to a Rainforest Alliance Certified Flower Farm in Costa Rica- a beautiful farm to visit as you may imagine.

-Rainforest Alliance Certified Flower Farm:
+Rainforest Alliance Certified Flower Farm In Costa Rica:

 We visited Plantas y Flores Ornamentales (P&F) tropical flower farm located in Río Jiménez de Guápiles, Costa Rica.
 The P&F flower farm first achieved certification in 2007.
 The farm covers about 450 acres total and maintains natural forest cover on over 10% of its land, conserving buffer zones for rivers while expanding its vegetative barriers by planting native species.
 Preserving some forest area is one small part of Rainforest Alliance Certification.